RunesRepoHub/CnC-WebGUI/README.md

 ## Development

 #### Management interface
+>[!NOTE]

-This will be built based on a homemade docker stack, which includes Nginx for WebGUI and MySQL for database.
+>This will be built based on a homemade docker stack, which includes Nginx for WebGUI and MySQL for database.
+>

-CnC WebGUI Managed will be made in HTML, Php, CSS and Javascript.
+>CnC WebGUI Managed will be made in HTML, Php, CSS and Javascript.
 CnC Monitor Agent will be made in bash, with either cron or systemctl as run-timer.

 #### Remote Management
+>[!NOTE]

-It will also be possible to deploy with Tailscale VPN, so that a connection can be established between servers that are not on the same local network.
+>It will also be possible to deploy with Tailscale VPN, so that a connection can be established between servers that are not on the same local network.
+>

-It may also be possible to use another program, but I have not tested other than Tailscale with automatic deployment.
+>It may also be possible to use another program, but I have not tested other than Tailscale with automatic deployment.

 #### Easy Deployment
+>[!NOTE]

-The idea behind this whole system is to have a better and faster overview of all my Linux servers, but without adding a maintenance problem with more new "Pre-made" software.
+>The idea behind this whole system is to have a better and faster overview of all my Linux servers, but without adding a maintenance problem with more new "Pre-made" software.
+>

-So I make a bash script that sets up a Linux server to a CnC WebGUI Manager, as a Docker container and then I make another bash script to install the CnC Monitor Agent, which sends the data from the Linux servers to the CnC WebGUI Manager.
+>So I make a bash script that sets up a Linux server to a CnC WebGUI Manager, as a Docker container and then I make another bash script to install the CnC Monitor Agent, which sends the data from the Linux servers to the CnC WebGUI Manager.

-It will most likely be added 2 separate bash scripts containing Tailscale VPN for Remote Management.
+>It will most likely be added 2 separate bash scripts containing Tailscale VPN for Remote Management.

-KEEP IT SIMPLE STUPID.
+>KEEP IT SIMPLE STUPID.

 ## Installation